MauricioMejS/article/README.md

 # Articles App

 <p align="center">
-    <a href="https://mauriciomejs.github.io/Advice-generator-app/">View Demo</a>
+    <a href="https://articles-ijhvaf5bp-mauriciomejs.vercel.app/">View Demo</a>
     ·
-    <a href="https://github.com/MauricioMejS/Advice-generator-app/issues/new">Report Bug</a>
+    <a href="https://github.com/MauricioMejS/article/issues/new">Report Bug</a>
     ·
-    <a href="https://github.com/MauricioMejS/Advice-generator-app/issues/new">Request Feature</a>
+    <a href="https://github.com/MauricioMejS/article/issues/new">Request Feature</a>
   </p>

 ![](https://i.imgur.com/KoiJ6mj.png)

-App where a series of articles and their description of each selected article are shown using React and Material UI, in addition to using Atomic designe for the project structure
+App where a series of articles and their description of each selected article are shown using React and Material UI, in addition to using Atomic design for the project structure

 ## Table of contents